wbamberg/idl-reference/docs/amIWebInstallListener.md

 <tr>
 <td></td>
-<td>aWindow
+<td>aUri
-        The window or browser that triggered the installs
+        The URI of the site that triggered the installs
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aWindow
+<td>aInstalls
-        The window or browser that triggered the installs
+        The AddonInstalls that were requested
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aWindow
+<td>aCount
-        The window or browser that triggered the installs
+        The number of AddonInstalls
 </td>
 </tr>